Azure/terraform-azurerm-avm-ptn-alz/_header.md

   - Resource selectors
 - Create the required role assignments for Azure Policy, including support for the **assign permissions** metadata tag, just like the Azure Portal
 - Deploy custom role definitions

+## AzAPI Provider

+We use the AzAPI provider to interact with the Azure APIs.
+The new features allow us to be more efficient and reliable, with orders of magnitude speed improvements and retry logic for transient errors.

 ## Unknown Values